Advertiser Disclosure

 Who Qualifies for a Business Credit Card?

 You don't need an LLC or S-corp to apply — and that surprises a lot of first-time applicants.
 If you do any work for income — consulting, freelancing, selling online, driving for a rideshare service — you likely qualify.
 You can apply as a sole proprietor using your Social Security number as the EIN.
-Issuers will still use your personal credit score to evaluate the application, so there's no separate "business credit" hurdle to clear upfront.
+Issuers will still use your personal credit score to evaluate the application, so there's no separate "business credit" hurdle to clear upfront — see what business cards are available now.

 Types of Business Credit Cards